okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-grant-type/main/mfaoob/use-flow.md

 Note the parameters that are passed:

-- `client_id` matches the client ID of the native application that you created in the [Set up your app](#set-up-your-app) section.
+- `client_id` matches the client ID of the application that you created in the [Set up your app](#set-up-your-app) section.
 You can find it at the top of your app's **General** tab.
 - `scope` must be at least `openid`.
 See the **Create Scopes** section of the [Create an authorization server guide](/docs/guides/customize-authz-server/main/#create-scopes).
-- `grant_type` is `http://auth0.com/oauth/grant-type/mfa-oob`, indicating that you are using the direct authentication MFA OOB grant type.
+- `grant_type` is `http://auth0.com/oauth/grant-type/mfa-oob`, indicating that you're using the direct authentication MFA OOB grant type.
 Use this grant type for MFA OOB factors that you want to use as a secondary factor.
 - `oob_code` is an identifier of an out-of-band factor transaction.
 To respond to or check on the status of an out-of-band factor, this code is used to identify the factor transaction.
 - `mfa_token` is a unique token used for identifying multifactor authentication flows to link the request to the original authentication flow.